 British series play by a different set rules and have far shorter runs than their American counterparts.
 One British drama in particular has captured the attention of an audience who has been craving something new: Luther, the different sort of detective show that genre fans have been waiting for.
 It stars Idris Elba (The Wire, Mandela: A Long Walk to Freedom) as detective chief inspector (DCI) John Luther, whose passion for police work bleeds into his myriad personal problems.
 Here's what makes Luther break the detective show mold.

 Clocking in at only fourteen total episodes, Luther has to cover a lot of ground in a very short amount of time.
 In an American series, plot twists and betrayals are often stretched out over the course of eight or nine seasons.
 But Luther's compression makes for a far more intense drama with a relentless pace.
-In more standard procedural detective shows, most episodes fit a mold; those that break this —
+In more standard procedural detective shows, most episodes fit a mold; those that break this — through events like a main character's spouse dying — become special "event" episodes.
+In Luther, almost every episode is an event episode.

 The freedom allowed by the BBC format (that is, shows with short runs that don't require having actors locked in to multi-year contracts) means that Luther can surprise us from any angle.
 Regular cast members can become victims, or even killers.
 Characters' roles are ever-shifting, and the victim of one episode might become the villain of the next.
 That's not something you'd be likely to find in your average NCIS episode.
 Where a regular procedural is predictable, Luther can kill its off main cast like it's set in Westeros.